xianghui/javascript101/content/lessons/1-2-variables.md

 ## Variable declaration and assignment

 Variables are declared using the `var` keyword.
-JS is dynamically typed (i.e. the type of variables can change at run time).
+JS is dynamically typed (i.e. the type of variables can change at runtime).
 For example, you can assign an integer to a variable and along the way assign a string to the same variable (thus changing the type of the variable to string type). `typeof` is a special operator for getting the type of a variable (in string format).